grafana/grafana-operator/docs/docs/api.md

-Service references a Service as a Backend.
+service references a service as a backend.
 This is a mutually exclusive setting with "Resource".

 <table>
     <thead>